smalos/nuBuilder4-Code-Library/codelib/browse_add_delete_buttons/README.md

 ## Browse Screen: Add Delete Buttons

-This snippet will show you how how to add delete buttons in each row of a Browse Column.
+This snippet will show you how to add delete buttons in each row of a Browse Column.
 This allows a user to delete records directly from the Browse Screen without having to open the Edit Screen first.

 <p align="left">
   <img src="screenshots/delete_row_demo.gif">